jpillora/chisel/README.md

     --keepalive, An optional keepalive interval.
 Since the underlying transport is HTTP, in many instances we'll be traversing through proxies, often these proxies will close idle connections.
-You must specify a time with a unit, for example '30s' or '2m'.
-Defaults to '0s' (disabled).
+You must specify a time with a unit, for example '5s' or '2m'.
+Defaults to '25s' (set to 0s to disable).

     --max-retry-count, Maximum number of times to retry before exiting.
     Defaults to unlimited.